Delooping the functor calculus tower: Introduction

+Finally, define $\Immbar{}_\partial^{(\ell)}(D^m,D^n)$ as the homotopy fiber of the inclusion $\Imm_\partial^{(\ell)}(D^m,D^n)\hookrightarrow\Imm_\partial(D^m,D^n)$ over $i\colon D^m\subset D^n$.
+When $\ell\geq 3$, this space is not a $\calB_{m+1}$-algebra as pulling non-$\ell$-equal immersions one through another might create self-intersections of higher degree, but it is still a $\calB_m$-algebra.
+The pair of spaces $(\Immbar_\partial^{(\ell)}(D^m,D^n),\Embbar_\partial(D^m,D^n))$ is actually an algebra over the {\it extended Swiss cheese operad} $\mathcal{ESC}_{m,m+1}$ considered in~\cite{Willwacher17}.
+Informally this means that both non-$\ell$-equal immersions can be shrunken and pulled through embeddings and embeddings can be shrunken and pulled through immersions.
+It would be interesting to find a relative delooping of this pair of spaces that would account to this extended Swiss cheese action.
+The relative delooping with respect to the action of the usual Swiss cheese operad~\cite{Voronov99} has been obtained (modulo convergence of the tower and our Main Theorem~\ref{th:delooping1}) by the first author in~\cite{Ducoulombier16}.
 Recent developments in the manifold calculus of functors allows one to express the tower~\eqref{eq_tower} in terms of derived mapping spaces of (truncated) infinitesimal bimodules over $\calB_m$~\cite{Arone14,Turchin13}.
 The main result of this paper -- we show that in certain cases, as in all examples above, these towers admit an explicit $m$-th or $(m+1)$-th delooping in terms of derived mapping spaces of (truncated) bimodules over $\calB_m$ or of (truncated) operads.
 This approach will translate many difficult geometrical problems to a not necessarily easy, but definitely interesting algebraic framework.
-Also the deloopings obtained are more highly connected than the initial spaces, which will allow the use of rational homotopy theory to study them.
+Also the obtained deloopings are more highly connected than the initial spaces, which will allow the use of rational homotopy theory to study them.
 As a particular example, the delooping of $\Embbar_\partial(D^m,D^n)$, $n-m\geq 3$, produced earlier by Boavida de Brito and Weiss in~\cite{Weiss15} and the deloopings of $T_\infty\Embbar_\partial(D^m,D^n)^\Q$ and of $T_k\Embbar_\partial(D^m,D^n)^\Q$, that follow from our work, see~\eqref{eq:Qdeloop}-\eqref{eq:Qdeloop2}, were recently used in~\cite{FresseTWbig} to produce a complete rational understanding of the spaces $\Embbar_\partial(D^m,D^n)$, $n-m\geq 3$, and the towers $T_k\Embbar_\partial(D^m,D^n)$, $n-m\geq 2$.
+In case the tower~\eqref{eq_tower} does not converge, one can still consider the induced map $\pi_0F(D^m)\to \pi_0T_kF(D^m)$.
+According to our delooping result for $F=\Map_\partial^\SS(-,D^n)$ (or any other functor considered in this subsection), this map produces an invariant of isotopy classes of $\SS$-non-singular maps that takes values in an (abelian) group.
+Such invariants can be of interest.
+For example, in the classical case of knots in a three-dimensional space $\Emb_\partial(D^1,D^3)$, this map was shown to be an integral additive Vassiliev invariant of order $\leq k-1$, and it is conjectured to be the universal one of this type~\cite{Budney17}.